luizbgomide/sovereign/rules.md

 ### Advancement Benefits

 **More HP.** To determine their new maximum, they roll their hit die for each level they now possess, adding their Con to each die.
 No individual die can be reduced below 1 point, even with a negative CON.
-If the total roll is greater than their current maximum hit points, they take the roll.
-If less or equal, their maximum hit points increase by one.
+If the total roll is greater than their current maximum HP, they take the roll.
+If less or equal, their maximum HP increases by one.

 **Better Saves.** Their saving throw scores decrease by one, making it easier to succeed on saving throws by rolling equal or over it.
 As a first level character has saving throw scores of 15, reaching second level would lower them to 14, modified by their appropriate attributes.